Into the Trollbriar

 The road they follow is one of packed earth with narrow ditches cut on either side for drainage.
-The sun blazes behind them, a searing furnace behind the haze that settles over the region and traps the day’s heat on the ground.
+The sun blazes behind them, a searing furnace above the haze that settles over the region, trapping the day’s heat on the ground.
 The temperature rises.
 Away to the north, the green hills of the cape appear ghost-like on the horizon, fading in and out of sight among the haze.
 Tall grass lines the road, standing silent and still with no wind to move it.
-Farms dot the landscape, few and far between as the group continues on, fields of crops stretching away over the gentle rolling hills.
+Farms dot the landscape, few and far between as the group continues on, and fields of crops stretch away over the gentle rolling hills.

 “Make no mistake,” says Jake, wiping the sweat from his forehead with the back of one hand.
 “It is still summer.”

 Mathos, riding beside him, makes no reply.
 His stomach on the other hand, growls loud enough for Elaine, riding several horselengths behind the pair, to hear.

 “Never better,” the mage replies, forcing a weak smile.